Article

 Organizations succeed or fail based upon their results.
 As a leader, it is your job to create an environment in which everyone understands that achieving excellence is expected, and everyone gets the resources and support they need for maximum accomplishment.
 And just as the talent in your organization are all accountable to you, you are accountable to investors and to your Board (once you have one) to build a dynamic, successful organization.

-This chapter will help you establish procedures so that:
+This article will help you establish procedures so that:

 • responsibilities and expectations are clearly defined